background

 Step 2.
 Connect your iPhone to your respective computers using a Lightning to USB-C or Lightning to USB-A cable.

 Step 3.
-After your iPhone is detected by your computer and then by iTunes or the Finder window, select "Check for Update."
+After your computer detects your iPhone and then by iTunes or the Finder window, select "Check for Update."

 finder